dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/externalCommands.md

 ### Example 7:  Convert markdown to pdf, doc, html with pandoc

 What is pandoc?
-Pandoc is a software, that can convert all kinds of document to another one.
+Pandoc is a software that can convert various file formats to each other.
 Pandoc is a swiss-army knife on files conversion.

 After installation, it can be invoked through commands. [pandoc official website](http://www.pandoc.org)